Minnesota Lynx: Road to more championships (2012–2017)

-End of a dynasty (2018-present)
+The end of a dynasty (2018–2022)

 In 2018, with back-up point guard Renee Montgomery leaving in free agency to sign with the Atlanta Dream and a now aging roster intact, the Lynx would start falling way short of championship contention.
 Although Moore, Fowles, Augustus and Brunson made All-Star appearances, the Lynx finished as the number 7 seed in the league with an 18–16 record.
 This was the first time in 8 years where the Lynx did not finish as a top 2 seed.
 Lindsay Whalen also announced her retirement prior to the playoffs.
 The Lynx started off their playoff run against the rival Los Angeles Sparks in the first round elimination game.
 They lost 75–68, ending their run of three consecutive Finals appearances, and it was Whalen's final career game.

-In 2019 and 2020, however, the Lynx would produce players that won WNBA Rookie of the Year.
+In 2019 and 2020, however, the Lynx would produce players that won WNBA Rookie of the Year with Napheesa Collier and Crystal Dangerfield, respectively.

+Sylvia Fowles was the last of the Lynx's dynastic five starters (Augustus, Whalen, Moore, Brunson, and Fowles) to retire when she did so after the 2022 season.

+Collier era (2023–present)

+Napheesa Collier became the new leader of the Lynx in her fifth season in the league when she returned for the 2023 season and was named the sole captain, the first time Reeve had done so while coaching the Lynx.
+Reeve told Winsdr about the rebuild around Collier: "“Phee is the epitome of what we want to see.
+A selfless person, emotionally mature, and handles ups and downs in a way that’s just really impressive...
+We’re trying to make sure we’re giving her a team that she wants to play with and there’s a clear direction with our team and who we’re putting around her.
+That’s important to us.”

+With their June 11, 2024, win against the Las Vegas Aces in Vegas, the Lynx became the first WNBA team to have all five starting players each score 14+ points, 4+ rebounds, and 1+ 3 pointers.

+With a score of 94–89, the Lynx won the 2024 WNBA Commissioner's Cup championship against the Liberty in their June 25, 2024, game playing in New York.
+Napheesa Collier was named the MVP for the championship.
+Collier said Bridget Carleton deserved the award for her performance in the game.

+The team's 90–80 win against the Indiana Fever on August 24, 2024, clinched a playoff spot for the franchise.
+The game set a record for the franchise single game regular season attendance with 19,023; this is the second best attendance for any Lynx home game overall, behind only Game 5 of the 2016 WNBA Finals (19,423).
+The Lynx retired Maya Moore's jersey in a ceremony after the game.